adflanders/ComputationalMath/README.md

-# math4610
-Repository for math 4610
+# Adam's Repository for Math 4610